Residents for Guildford and Villages

-Residents for Guildford and Villages are a political party based in Guildford.
-The party was formed in early 2019 to contest the 2019 Guildford Borough Council election, and is the second largest party on the Guildford Borough Council, after winning 15 seats out of 48.
+Residents for Guildford and Villages (R4GV) is a political party based in Guildford.
+The party was formed in early 2019 to contest the 2019 Guildford Borough Council election, and became the second largest party on the Guildford Borough Council, after winning 15 seats out of 48.
+In the 2023 Guildford Borough Council election, R4GV became the third largest party after winning only 7 seats, a decrease of 8.

 The party campaigns for changes to the Local Plan and on environmental issues.